baffalop/dixit/README.md

 # Dixit

 A realtime online version of the Dixit boardgame.
-Made using WebSockets, Node (TypeScript, Express), and Vue (TypeScript).
+Made using WebSockets, Typescript, Node and Vue.

 ### Project setup
 ```